Results

 Knowledge Hub

-… Aboriginal peoples and Torres Strait Islanders have been caring for Country and protecting Australia’s biodiversity for more than 60,000 years and are uniquely positioned to lead nature repair and environmental market projects. … Projects run by First Nations …
+… Aboriginal peoples and Torres Strait Islanders have been caring for Country and protecting Australia’s biodiversity for more than 60,000 years and are uniquely positioned to lead nature repair and environmental market projects. … Environmental markets work by having agreed rules and programs that measure how much specific project activities protect or restore the natural environment.
+Projects are usually 25 or 100 years.
+At the conclusion of a project the work to repair or restore the environment is recognised and acknowledged in the form of credits or certificates.
+Environmental markets take on many forms, each focused on a …

 • Environmental